Latent Space Modelling of Hypergraph Data: Discussion

-The modification of the indicators for the hyperedges has two main motivations.
-Firstly, without this modification, the conditional distribution $\mathcal{L}(\bm{U},\bm{r};h_{N,K})$ would be equal to one only when there is a perfect correspondence between the observed and estimated hyperedges.
+The modification of the indicators for the hyperedges in our model has two main motivations.
+Firstly, without this modification, the likelihood of observing a given hypergraph is binary and equal to one only when there is a perfect correspondence between the observed and estimated hyperedges.
 Secondly, the modification extends the support of the model to the space of all hypergraphs.
-We note here that techniques such as tempering can be used to aid model fitting, but the challenge of characterising the support of the model would remain.
+Whilst techniques such as tempering could be used to resolve the model fitting issues associated with a binary likelihood, the challenge of characterising the support of the model would remain and it would be unclear a priori whether a suitable geometric representation of an observed hypergraph could be found.
 From \eqref{eq:likedecomp} we observed that a hypergraph generated from our model is a modification of a nsRGH and, as the probability of modification grows, the generated hypergraphs will behave more like the hypergraph analogue to an Erd\H{o}s-R\'{e}nyi random graph.
 In the context of networks, \cite{le2018} investigate the recovery of an underlying true network given a set of noisy observations.
 Whilst this differs from our setting, we can view our model in a similar way in which the nsRGH represents the truth.
-This helps motivate our observations on the magnitude of the probability of hyperedge modification.
+Additionally, we can draw a parallel with our approach to a regression comprised of a trend and noise term.
+In the most interesting case, the trend would explain as much of the data as possible and this helps motivate our observations on the magnitude of the probability of hyperedge modification.